AWolf81/FakeApiServer/README.md

 # About this project
-The idea is to create a simple JSON / JSONP REST API for learing ajax requests with jQuery, AngularJS etc.
+The idea is to create a simple JSON / JSONP REST API for learning ajax requests with jQuery, AngularJS etc.

 # TODO: